 Anti Ageing is big business.

-Could it be that we are closer than ever before, in unraveling the secret of the key to eternal youth.
+Could it be that we are closer than ever, in unravelling the secret of the key to eternal youth?

 In 2009 three scientists were awarded the Nobel peace prize, for their contribution into the research on chromosomes.

-The long thread like DNA molecules that carry our genes, are packed into chromosomes, telomeres are the caps which sit at the end of each of our chromosomes.
+These scientists discovered that the solution was to be found at the ends of DNA structures, known as Telomeres; long thread-like DNA molecules that carry our genes packed into chromosomes, telomeres are the caps that sit at the end of each of our chromosomes.

-But this latest discovery has found that these structures will PREVENT cellular degradation in the skin; scientists also noticed that cells stop replicating as telomeres get shorter.
+These telomeres act like tiny bookends, protecting your DNA and preventing genetic code from unravelling.
+For many years, this was their only role, but this latest discovery has found, that these structures actually prevent cellular degradation in your skin; scientists also noticed that cells stop replicating as telomeres get shorter.

-Every cell in our body has the genetic code to make telomeres; the problem is that as we age, these telomeres naturally diminish.
+Every cell in your body has the genetic code to make telomeres; the problem is that as we age, these telomeres naturally diminish.

-What this new information means, is that EXCITINGLY we are one step closer to understanding the mechanism of ageing, and exactly how to influence it, to prevent ageing in the future.
+To date, telomeres are the closest scientists have come to identify the biological clock; this new information means that excitingly, we are one step closer to understanding the mechanism of ageing and exactly how to influence it to prevent ageing in the future.

 If you are interested in reading more about ageing, and how our skin works on a cellular level, follow this link.